February 13, 2015

 Visit our media resources page for more information

 The five-member California State Board of Equalization (BOE) is a publicly elected tax board.
 The BOE collects $60.5 billion annually in taxes and fees supporting state and local government services.
 It hears business tax appeals, acts as the appellate body for franchise and personal income tax appeals, and serves a significant role in the assessment and administration of property taxes.
-For more information on other taxes and fees in California, visit www.taxes.ca.gov.
+For more information on other taxes and fees, visit the California Tax Service Center.

 Note: This news release may discuss complex tax laws and concepts.
 It may not address every situation, and is not considered written advice under Revenue and Taxation Code section 6596.
 Changes in law or regulations may have occurred since the time this news release was written.
 If there is a conflict between the text of this news release and the law, decisions will be based upon the law and not this news release.
 For specific help, please contact the BOE at 1-800-400-7115.